-- Using the whisk attachment in your standing mixer, beat the egg whites until soft peaks are formed.
+- Using the whisk attachment of your standing mixer, beat the egg whites until soft peaks are formed.
 Add baking soda into the cake batter, and immediately beat in a third of the egg whites to lighten the batter.
-Fold in remainder of the egg whites.
+Fold in the remainder of the egg whites.

 - Pour batter into pre-greased baking pan, and bake for 40 minutes.
 Let cool completely.

-- Once cake has cooled completely, used fork to puncture mini holes everywhere in the cake.
+- Once cake has cooled completely, use a fork to puncture holes everywhere in the cake.
 You want holes everywhere, so that the milk mixture can soak in and wet the cake.

-- In a blender, add in Paleo Condensed Milk, Paleo Evaporated Milk and unsweetened carton coconut milk.
-Blend until well combined.
-Pour a third of the milk mixture directly on top of the holey cake and let the cake absorb it completely; once absorbed, pour half of the remainder milk mixture and let it absorb; pour all the remainder milk mixture (it almost seems like it won't fit, but it does, it will all get absorbed eventually) and refrigerate cake overnight.
+- To a blender, add Paleo Condensed Milk, Paleo Evaporated Milk and unsweetened carton coconut milk, and blend on high until well combined.
+Pour a third of the milk mixture directly on top of the cake and let the cake absorb it completely; once absorbed, pour half of the remainder milk mixture and let it absorb; pour all the remainder milk mixture (it almost seems like it won't fit, but it does, it will all get absorbed eventually) and refrigerate cake overnight.

-- To finish off the cake, make the Paleo Meringue and use a spatula to decorate soaked cake with your Meringue.
-Refrigerate until ready to serve.
-Slice and enjoy!
+- To finish off the cake, use a spatula to decorate the cake with the Meringue.
+Refrigerate until ready to serve and slice into 8 servings.